Description of nucleon transfer reactions at intermediate energies within the impulse picture: Introduction

-In this work, we propose a new framework for describing $(p,d)$ reactions at intermediate energies, which is based on the distorted wave impulse approximation (DWIA)~\cite{Chant:1977zz,Chant:1983zz}.
+In this work, we propose to apply the distorted wave impulse approximation (DWIA)~\cite{Chant:1977zz,Chant:1983zz} to the description of ($p,d$) reactions at intermediate energies, and compare the result with that of the conventional DWBA.
 DWIA is a standard reaction model for knockout reactions.
 In the picture of DWIA, the incident particle collides only with a particle in a nucleus and knocks it out of the nucleus without affecting the rest part of the nucleus.
 DWIA has successfully been applied to various knockout reactions such as ($p,p$N)~\cite{Wakasa:2017rsk}, ($p,p\alpha$)~\cite{Yoshida:2019cxw,Taniguchi:2021ulj}, and $(p,pd)$~\cite{Samanta:1982xk,Terashima:2018bwq}.
 Among them, Ref.~\cite{Terashima:2018bwq} aimed to extract information on the high momentum component of a neutron due to the tensor correlation, as in Ref.~\cite{Ong:2012lwd}.
 They chose kinematics of ($p,pd$) so that the elementary process corresponded to the $p$-$d$ backward angle scattering to pin down a $pn$ pair having high relative momentum in a nucleus.
 Because the $p$-$d$ scattering at backward angles is a pickup-type process, the ($p,pd$) process studied in Ref.~\cite{Terashima:2018bwq} can be understood that the incident proton picks up a neutron that is strongly correlated with a proton in a nucleus.
 Then, after the $p$-$d$ process, the proton that formed a $pn$ pair goes outside the nucleus.
 Here, if we consider a process in which the proton is bound in the nucleus in the final channel, it is nothing but the ($p,d$) transfer reaction.
-Thus, the transfer reaction can be described with a DWIA-like framework.
-As discussed in detail below, the new framework has the advantage of making it easier to satisfy the momentum-matching condition at intermediate energy.
+This suggests that the transfer reaction can also be described within a DWIA-like framework, which fundamentally assumes a quasi-elastic scattering process with a preformed deuteron cluster inside the nucleus, in contrast to the neutron pickup picture of DWBA.
+This approach is particularly compelling for intermediate energies, as this is the regime where DWIA is well-established for describing knockout reactions with high momentum transfer~\cite{Wakasa:2017rsk, pty011_etal, Noro:2020mtr, Noro:ptad116}.
+As discussed in detail below, this DWIA framework has the advantage of making it easier to satisfy the momentum-matching condition at intermediate energy.

-The new framework is applied to the $^{16}$O($p,d$){}$^{15}$O reaction at 200~MeV and we discuss how it describes the transfer process.
-It should be noted that in Refs.~\cite{Kam00,Ues02}, one of the authors of this paper and collaborators constructed a reaction model that is based on the same idea as in this work.
-However, the model was restricted at $0^\circ$ of the scattering angle and only the energy dependence of observables was discussed.